Cirkit Designer Logo

 Pin Configuration and Descriptions

-The TP4056 Module has the following pin configuration:
+The TP4056 Module (Type C) has the following pinout:

 Pin Name Description

-OUT+ Positive terminal for output voltage (connected to the battery)
+OUT+ Positive output terminal for the load (optional).

-OUT- Negative terminal for output voltage (connected to the battery)
+OUT- Negative output terminal for the load (optional).

 Usage Instructions